patrickmslatteryvt/vSphere_automation/zol/README.md

 ----------  -----  -----  -----  -----  -----  -----
 mypool       166K  39.7G      1     33  1.69K  34.8K
 ```
-If we don't use the -f (force) switch the operation will typically error out due to the disks not being completly blank, it would seem that CentOS writes some sort of marker bytes to the disk during install.
+If we don't use the -f (force) switch the operation will typically error out due to the disks not being completely blank, it would seem that CentOS writes some sort of marker bytes to the disk during install.

 If I wanted a RAIDZ (RAID5 - single parity disk) array instead I'd run:
 ```Shell